How To Find And Choose The Best Hair Color For Your Skin Tone

 - If you have dark skin tone, and still want to go in for full hair color, or let’s say you have gray hair and want full coverage, choose a subtle blond that is between brown and blonde, also known as bronde.

-- Going completely blonde when you have a wheatish complexion can be really difficult to carry off, and you can end up looking like Amisha Patel.
+- Going completely blonde when you have a wheatish complexion can be really difficult to carry off.
 Instead, you can play around with reds, browns, light browns, and burgundy.

 Avoid dark colors on an extremely light skin tone as the contrast will make you look paler than you are.
 Dark hair on pale skin can also make you look older than you are.